rkwitt/teaching/WS2122/CV/README.md

 ## Description

-In this course you will learn about core topics in computer vision (image recognition, object detection, semantic segmentation, generative modeling, etc.) with a focus on tackling computer vision tasks with *deep neural networks (DNN)*.
+In this course you will learn about core topics in computer vision (image recognition, object detection, semantic segmentation, generative modeling, etc.) with a strong focus on tackling computer vision tasks with *deep neural networks (DNN)*.

 - [Lecture](VO)
 - [Proseminar](PS)